cjohansen/cjohansen-no/resources/md/optimized-optimus-asset-paths-clojurescript.md

 serve your assets.
 One of the optimizations Optimus can employ is to create "cache buster" URLs, which means that `/images/logo.png` in development might become `/images/0951812be272/logo.png` in production.
-Optimus provides server-side resolution of URLs through its [optimus.link](https://github.com/magnars/optimus#using-the-new-urls) namespace.
+Optimus provides server-side resolution of URLs like this through its [optimus.link](https://github.com/magnars/optimus#using-the-new-urls) namespace.
 This post explains how to refer to optimized URLs from ClojureScript.